Engagement Toast Ideas

 So to me, his advice is worth taking.
-Here’s his toast to us, word for word:
+Here’s his engagement toast to us, word for word:

-Okay, so I’ll admit it, I don’t know the secret to the perfect marriage.
+OK, so I’ll admit it—I don’t know the secret to the perfect marriage.
 I don’t know if such a thing exists.
 Because I think if marriage was perfect, it wouldn’t be.
 I won’t waste your time philosophizing about the key to a successful marriage.
 For each couple that answer is their own.
-What I will offer are 10 bits of wisdom I have gleaned from my time as a husband and a Dad.
+What I will offer are 10 bits of wisdom I have gleaned from my time as a husband and a dad.
 That’s right, 10, because that’s what the marketing department came up with.

 1. Never waste an opportunity to say I love you, never forget to ask, “What can I do to help?”

 2. Take time to walk on the beach together; it’s good for the soul.
 Conversation is always better with the sand between your toes.

 3. Getting out of the house will always be frantic in the morning.
 It’ll only get crazier.
 Don’t leave without a hug and a kiss.
 The world will wait the five seconds.
 Same is true when going to bed.
 Always kiss goodnight.
 Even when you’re so exhausted you can barely lift your head.

 4. The days are long, but the years are short.
 Appreciate what you have today; it goes by fast.

 6. Go on date nights together.
 Remember why you fell head-over-heels in love with each other in the first place.
 Besides, one of you won’t have to do dishes.